mikejmcguirk/debian_i3/README.md

 Post Install Steps/Checks:

-- Set qalculate to dark mode
+- Verify qalculate is in dark mode
 - Pull in Wireguard configs
 - Test VLC
 - Setup qbittorrent in GUI